KendraDi/Built-Console-App-to-provide-recommendations-to-the-user-based-on-input/README.md

-Console app: Takes in input from the user and gives feedback to the user based on multiple entries (employ conditional statements)
+Console app: Takes in input from the user, prompts user with multiple options, takes input, displays message back to user (utilizing conditional statements)